Risingson/eveeyedocs/docs/ui/settings.md

 ## Jump
 #### Display Jumprange
 Enables/Disables displaying jumpranges on the map.
 This can be triggered by <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/j.png" width="24" height="24" > in the left map menu aswell.
-#### Skill and Fitting Settings
+#### Ship, Skill and Fitting Settings
 Match your skills and fit for the app to calc your range and isotopes correctly.
-Since the jump-planning model needs updates after changing relevant skills you will need to `Apply Range Changes` to put the changes in effect.
+Since the jump-planning model needs updates after making changes that are affecting jump-range you will need to `Apply Range Changes` to put the changes in effect.

 ## Route
 ### General Settings